Cwantic/Documentation/Settings/General.md

 ## 6. Project

-You can specify the path of your favorite text editor in case of text report editing.
+You can specify the path of your favorite text editor for text report editing.

-If blanck, MetaPiping uses Windows NotePad.
+If blank, MetaPiping uses Windows NotePad.

 ## 7. Structure